- The Bangor-Makerere Partnership (Wales-Uganda)

 Fair Trade University and Students’ Union

 Bangor University and the Students’ Union have been granted Fairtrade status since September 2009 by making an ongoing commitment to support Fairtrade.
 The University sells Fairtrade products in all catering outlets, and Fairtrade and local produce are an important part of the Food@Bangor menu planning.
 As well as these actions throughout the year, The Sustainability Lab works with teams across the University as well as the Students’ Union and local community groups to run Bangor’s Fairtrade Fortnight, an annual promotional campaign to increase awareness of Fairtrade products and encourage people to make ethical choices, for example when they buy food, drink or clothing, and to show support for the farmers and workers who grow crops for us in developing countries.

 Following the introduction of the Modern Slavery Act 2015, The Sustainability Lab is working alongside the Procurement team to produce a Bangor University statement identifying supply chains where there is a risk of slavery and human trafficking taking place, and noting the steps being introduced to assess and manage the risk.
 Together we are seeking to adopt the Welsh Government’s planned Code of Practice on Ethical Employment in Supply Chains.

-For more information on any of the above work, or to get involved, or to discuss an idea for an international project you think we could work on together, contact Jalia, our international specialist.
+For more information on any of the above work, or to get involved, or to discuss an idea for an international project you think we could work on together, contact Dr Einir Young, Director of Sustainability.